 Meanwhile, many email servers have gone so far that they automatically push all emails back that have no SPF configuration.
 This includes the largest email servers such as Google, Yahoo, Microsoft — but also tens of thousands other servers started to act that way.

-Anyone who has not configured SPF on their email server will end up with emails going into the spam folder.
+Anyone who has not configured SPF on their email server will end up with emails going into the spam folder or being blocked.

 The first step is to get the system administrator to configure a correct SPF entry in the email server.
 This is what every system administrator will understand: